Historic villa façade with symmetrical wooden windows and classical architectural detailing

 Every line serves composition.

 Sight-lines stay narrow.
-Shadow gaps are precise.
+Profiles are precise.

-Proportion holds — at every scale.
+Proportion holds, at every scale.

 Detail of a white wooden window with twelve panes and crisp mullions